Mason Mount: 2019–20: First-team breakthrough

-On 15 July 2019, Mount signed a new five-year contract with Chelsea, which would keep him at the club until 2024.
-He made his competitive debut for Chelsea on 11 August 2019 in a 4-0 away defeat to Manchester United in the Premier League.
-He scored his first Chelsea goal a week later against Leicester City during Frank Lampard’s home debut as manager at Stamford Bridge, a 1–1 draw, and added another in the next game away to Norwich City, in a 2-3 away win.
+On 15 July 2019, Mount signed a new five-year contract with Chelsea, which would have kept him at the club until 2024.
+He made his competitive debut for Chelsea on 11 August 2019 in a 4–0 away defeat to Manchester United in the Premier League.
+He scored his first Chelsea goal a week later against Leicester City during Frank Lampard's home debut as manager at Stamford Bridge, a 1–1 draw, and added another in the next game away to Norwich City, in a 3–2 away win.
 On 17 September, he suffered an ankle injury against Valencia in the Champions League opener.

 In March 2020, Mount was spoken to by Chelsea for ignoring self-isolation rules during the COVID-19 pandemic.
-While the entire squad was forced to self-isolate due to Callum Hudson-Odoi's positive COVID-19 test, Mount had gone to play football with friends, including West Ham's Declan Rice.
-On 19 July 2020, Mount scored in the FA Cup semi-final 3-1 win against Manchester United, helping Chelsea earn a place in the FA Cup Final.
+While the entire squad was forced to self-isolate due to Callum Hudson-Odoi's positive COVID-19 test, Mount had gone to play football with friends, including West Ham United's Declan Rice.
+On 19 July 2020, Mount scored in the FA Cup semi-final 3–1 win against Manchester United, helping Chelsea earn a place in the FA Cup Final.
 On 22 July, he became the first Chelsea Academy graduate to make his first team debut and complete 50 appearances in the same season.
-On the final day of the 2019–20 Premier League season in a 2–0 victory against Wolves, Mount scored the first goal from a free kick and assisted Olivier Giroud for the second goal to help Chelsea secure a place in the 2020–21 UEFA Champions League.
-Mount was named in the starting 11 against Arsenal in the FA Cup final on 1 August - Chelsea would go on to lose 2-1.
+On the final day of the 2019–20 Premier League season in a 2–0 victory against Wolverhampton Wanderers, Mount scored the first goal from a free kick and assisted Olivier Giroud for the second goal to help Chelsea secure a place in the 2020–21 UEFA Champions League.
+Mount was named in the starting 11 against Arsenal in the FA Cup final on 1 August - Chelsea would go on to lose 2–1.